Liam Oh

 Liam Oh (born 1999) is an American actor known for his role as Ray McAffey in the Netflix military series Boots.
-He plays the straight best friend of Cameron Cope, who is gay and hiding his identity in the Marine boot camp.

 Early life and education

 Oh was born in 1999 and raised on the outskirts of Chicago alongside his three brothers.
 He attended Northwestern University and later moved to New York City to pursue his acting career.
-Oh is a mix of Korean and Irish ancestry.
+Oh's background includes Korean and Irish ancestry.

 Career

+Oh appeared in the world premiere of the musical The Notebook which opened on September 6, 2022, as the character(s) Fin/Justin.

 Oh plays Ray McAffey in the Netflix series Boots which premiered on October 9, 2025.
-Oh found playing Ray on the series a "gift", not only for the deep storyline and the friendships, but also allowing him to authentically play a mixed Asian person.
-With regard to his role, Oh reveals that his best friend in real life from home is gay, so he was immediately drawn to the friendship between Ray and Cameron—a kind of friendship that is not very often seen in film or TV according to him.
+Oh has described this role as a "gift" because of the show's deep storyline and friendships and also because of the opportunity to portray a mixed race Asian person.
+With regard to his role in Boots, Oh revealed that his best friend in real life is gay; as a result, he was immediately drawn to the friendship between his character Ray (who is straight) and main character Cameron (who is gay).